Personal writing about life, ideas, and what actually matters.

 Yaniv FridbergFounder and publisher

-Affiliate disclosure: some links on this page may be affiliate links, including Amazon Associate links.
-If you buy through them, FeatherAB may earn a commission at no extra cost to you.
+Affiliate disclosure: Some links on this page are affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
+If you buy through them, I may earn a commission at no extra cost to you.

 Visual context